sebsto/amplify-android-getting-started/04_add_authentication.md

     }
     ```

     Then add the required `import` statements for each missing class definiton (`Alt + Enter` on red words).
-When you have choice between multiple classes, be sure to select the one from the `amplify` package, as shown on the screenshot below.
+When you have choice between multiple classes, be sure to select the one from the `Amplify` package, as shown on the screenshot below.

     ![android studio select amplify package](img/04_10.png)